GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/samples/super-resolution.md

 Similarly to FSR1, FSR2 also contains [its own Render Module that manages the context](../../samples/fsr/fsr2rendermodule.h).
 Additional resources are created interally for the Reactive Mask, Composition Mask.
 A separate resource at rendering resolution is also created for copying the color render target just before transparency is rendered, which is used for auto-generation of the Reactive mask.
 During the FSR2 compute dispatch, the input resource itself is used to store the upscaled result.

+<h2>Setting up FidelityFX Super Resolution 3</h2>

+FSR3 also contains [its own Render Module that manages the context](../../samples/fsr/fsr3rendermodule.h).
+In addition to FSR2, this sample replaces the swapchain with a proxy swapchain that handles pacing and presentation of both the interpolated and real frames.
+It also demonstrates the different ways of handling rendering of the user interface in conjunction with frame interpolation.

 <h2>Sample Controls and Configurations</h2>

 For sample controls, configuration and Cauldron UI element details, please see [Running the samples](../getting-started/running-samples.md)